aakashks/gmail_organizer/README.md

 2. Currently only the body of any email is considered for classification.
 3. Some mails cannot be read as their parsed json data format doesn't match one of the predefined ones.
+4. Due to some reasons many features work exclusively on IITR gmail accounts and some functionalities are restricted in other gmail accounts.

 ## References
 [GMail API reference](https://developers.google.com/gmail/api/reference/rest/v1/users.messages)\